Footscray JUST: State Leagues and dissolution (1990–1994)

+The club carried on as South Vietnamese club Footscray City and Melbourne City.
+As of 2025, Melbourne City competes in the Victorian State League Division 4 West competition.

 Crest and colours

-The kit of JUST mirrored that of the Yugoslav national football team, which in turn was inspired by the Yugosav tricolour.
+The kit of JUST mirrored that of the Yugoslavia national team, which in turn was inspired by the Yugoslav tricolour.
 From the early 1980s the team's shirt corporate sponsor was Jat Airways.

 The club crest consisted of a red stylised football with white outline, on a blue background.
 The words "FOOTSCRAY SOCCER CLUB" were displayed above the football in bold, white lettering whilst the acronym "J.U.S.T" was featured on the bottom.

 Stadium

 Supporters and rivalries

 The club's main supporter base consisted of ethnic peoples from Yugoslavia who had immigrated to Melbourne.
 JUST received particularly strong support from ethnic Serbs, although sympathies amongst Croats and Macedonians were torn as both communities had established rival football clubs.
 JUST maintained warm relations with Sydney affiliates SSC Yugal, whilst the club was perceived by its rivals as having close ties to the Yugoslav communist authorities.
 The club's player ranks included members of the broad Australian community.

 Throughout its history JUST maintained a fierce rivalry with fellow Melbourne club Croatia, which was founded in 1953 by Croatian migrants to the exclusion of other Yugoslav ethnic groups.
 The rivalry had clear political undertones as Croatia's fan base espoused Croat nationalism and Ustaša allegiance.

 A less heated rivalry also existed with Preston Makedonia, a club that further split members of the Yugoslav migrant community.
 It was founded in 1947 by ethnic Macedonian migrants who developed a political orientation towards Macedonian nationalism.